Want to start sharing your mind and have your voice heard?

 So what does this mean in practice?
-When purchasing an internet package, there are certain expectations that consumers will be able to view the content of their choosing, whether it’s accessing Facebook, consuming content on various media sites, shopping online, streaming music, watching Netflix, or viewing videos on YouTube, Vimeo, etc.
+When purchasing an internet package, there are certain expectations that consumers will be able to view the content of their choosing, whether it’s accessing Facebook, reading articles on various media sites, shopping online, streaming music, watching Netflix, or viewing videos on YouTube, Vimeo, etc.

 Without net neutrality, ISPs have control to dictate how that content is accessed.
 This could include requiring internet companies to pay fees in order to reach their customers faster, requiring consumers to pay tiered pricing to view certain websites or use certain apps, or even blocking content that is not in the ISPs interest.

 Here are a couple of examples of what may be in store when ISPs wield their power to control internet access:

 In 2014, Comcast customers started noticing that they were getting terrible quality—or couldn’t even stream anything on Netflix—when they would use the service.
 Why was this happening?
 Well, Comcast wanted Netflix to pay an undisclosed fee to provide its users with “direct” access to the service.

 When Netflix initially refused, Comcast started slowing their customers’ speeds when attempting to access the service, which made Netflix practically unusable.
 The problem became so bad that Netflix started losing customers.
 Netflix reluctantly agreed to pay Comcast—and voila, Comcast customers suddenly could use the service again without problems.